Best Pregnancy Tracker Apps in 2026

 • Accurate dating tools: due date, gestational age, and trimester view.

-• Clear weekly education: baby development, maternal changes, and appointment prompts.
+• Clear weekly education: baby development, maternal changes, common symptoms, and appointment prompts.

-• Symptom notes: a private place to record nausea, headaches, mood, sleep, movement, or questions.
+• Symptom notes: a private place to record nausea, headaches, mood, sleep, fetal movement, or questions.

 • Third-trimester tools: kick counting, contraction timing, hospital bag reminders, and labor notes.